Skip to main content Skip to footer

 What Causes Cancer of an Unknown Primary?

-Doctors often can't explain why a person gets cancer.
-However, the main causes of head and neck cancers and Cancer of Unknown Primary are:
+The main causes of head and neck cancers and cancer of unknown primary are:

-• Infection with HPV (human papillomavirus) may contribute to the development of Head and Neck Cancer, particularly those involving the tonsils or tongue base.
-The cancers in the tonsil and tongue base are usually small and difficult to detect, but have the ability to spread to enlarged lymph nodes in the neck and account for many cancers of unknown primary.
+• Exposure to HPV (human papillomavirus): may contribute to the development of head and neck cancer involving the tonsils or back of the tongue (tongue base).
+The cancers in the tonsil and tongue base are usually small and difficult to detect but can spread to lymph nodes in the neck and account for many head and neck cancers classified as from an unknown primary.

-Patients with Cancer of Unknown Primary usually notice a lump in their neck, which is usually painless.
+Patients with cancer of unknown primary usually notice a lump in their neck, which is often painless.
 Most patients don’t have any other symptoms.

-Swollen lymph nodes may be due to an infection, such as a cold or flu, but the swelling should subside after two weeks.
+Swollen lymph nodes may be due to an infection, such as a cold or flu, but in this situation the swelling should subside after two weeks.
 Children and young adults may sometimes have persistently enlarged lymph nodes due to viruses such as glandular fever.

-However, adults that notice a swollen lymph node that does not go away within four weeks should consult their doctor.
-Adults presenting with enlarged lymph nodes for a month or longer may be recommended a needle biopsy to check for cancer.
+However, adults that notice a swollen lymph node that does not go away within three weeks should consult their doctor.
+Adults presenting with enlarged lymph nodes for longer than three weeks may be recommended to have a needle biopsy to check for cancer.

-For diagnosis of Cancer of Unknown Primary, your doctor will need to do the following things:
+For a diagnosis of cancer of unknown primary, your doctor will need to do the following things:

 Common tests used include: